hippyaki/Custom-Functions-in-boltCommand.js/boltCommand explained.md

 ## serialWR(data,till,element_id)

-**data**: dataString where String will be transmitted as ASCII characters
+**data**: dataString where String will be transmitted as ASCII characters <br>
 till: Read the data upto the specified 'till' value from the incoming UART data to Bolt.
-It takes ASCII value of the character from 0-127.
+It takes ASCII value of the character from 0-127. <br>
 **element_id**: It is the ID parameter predefined in the function.
 We get a return in the ID in the form of innerHTML as **"Read Val = 'value present in serial monitor' "**

 **Syntax** - `serialWR('Hello','10','myLight')`